Dim the Lights for Birds at Night! – World Migratory Bird Day

 Vulnerable Capricorn Coast migratory birds

 The following migratory birds are either listed as critically endangered, endangered or vulnerable.
-With a few small changes at home and work, you can improve survival chances for the following birds:
+With a few small changes at home and work, you can improve survival chances for the following birds who visit our region:

 - Curlew Sandpiper – Critically endangered